 2. A Simple Retirement Calculator Can Not Predict Unexpected Events

-Tips for Preparing for Unexpected Events in Retirement: No one – not even the best financial advisors – can predict the future.
+No one – not even the best financial advisors – can predict the future.
 However, some of the more sophisticated retirement calculators do try to deal with uncertainty.
-For example, the NewRetirement Retirement Calculator runs different scenarios and shows you optimistic and pessimistic projections which can help you think about and plan for the unexpected.
+For example, the NewRetirement Retirement Calculator runs different scenarios and shows you optimistic and pessimistic projections that can help you think about and plan for the unexpected.

 3. Simple Retirement Calculators Make Assumptions that Do Not Apply to You

-For example, when they ask for retirement date, does that mean when you start Social Security, stop working at your current job or when you stop working entirely?
-When you put in expenses, is that your expenses now?
-At the beginning or retirement?
-At the end of retirement?
-It is a good bet that your expenses will change — nevermind your income.
+For example, when they ask for retirement date, does that mean when you start Social Security, stop working at your current job, or when you stop working entirely?
+When you put in expenses, is that your expenses now, at the beginning of retirement, or at the end of retirement?
+It is a good bet that your expenses will change, regardless of your income.
 And these tools make big assumptions about how long you are going to live.

 The researchers at Texas Tech suggest that all inputs need to be as detailed as possible, but longevity can be a particularly difficult one to average.
 How long you are going to live can be a huge factor in determining if you have saved enough or not.
-You might be able to maintain your desired lifestyle till age 75.
-But what happens if you are likely to live till 85?
-What about 95?
-Or 105?!?!!
-That is a huge swing!
+You might be able to maintain your desired lifestyle till age 75, but what happens if you are likely to live till 85, 95, or older?

-Most calculators use averages for life expectancy, but these averages do not account for good genetics or whether or not you are a smoker.
+Most calculators use averages for life expectancy, but these averages do not account for good genetics or whether you are a smoker.
 “Studies indicate that smoking significantly affects life expectancy,” the Texas Tech researchers write.
 “Several studies estimate that individuals who smoke throughout adulthood will shorten their life expectancy by 6.5 to 15 years… suggesting smoking is an important factor in determining longevity.”

-Tips for Dealing with Assumptions and Averages: At the very least, you will want to use a retirement calculator that clearly outlines the assumptions they are using – and make sure you understand them.
+At the very least, you will want to use a retirement calculator that clearly outlines the assumptions they are using – and make sure you understand them.
 At best, you find a retirement calculator like the NewRetirement Retirement Calculator that lets you set your own values for many of the assumptions.
-Whether you want to plan to have enough money until you are 75 or 105, this tool let’s you set your own life expectancy so you can more accurately plan for a secure retirement.
+Whether you want to plan to have enough money until you are 75 or 105, this tool lets you set your own life expectancy so you can more accurately plan for a secure retirement.